engr101staff/engr101matlab/_sources/vectors_in_cpp/Exercises.rst

     -   ``vector<double> temps (32, 24.00);``

-        -   This statement creates a vector size 32 with elements initialized to 24.00 degress fahrenheit.
+        -   This statement creates a vector size 32 with elements initialized to 24.00 degrees fahrenheit.

 .. mchoice:: vectors_in_cpp_mc2